neoKushan/BCrypt.Net-Core/README.md

 # BCrypt.Net-Core
 A .net Core port of BCrypt.net

-If you're working on a .net core application and need a version of BCRypt, this is a quick and dirty port of BCrypt.net.
+If you're working on a .net core application and need to use BCrypt to store passwords, this is a quick and dirty port of BCrypt.net.
 I have not tested using this on the full .net framework yet, only .net Core.
 It builds, compiles and the Unit tests pass.

 # Disclaimer